How The Modern Seller Makes Fans Of Modern Buyers, with Meridith Elliott Powell, Episode #136

 Today, we can sit in our homes and buy, buy, buy until we have everything we need.
 Amazon and other online portals make it possible, with free shipping included.
 Even more to the point, we have the opportunity to check out companies, products, and salespeople independently without them even knowing about it.
 When and if we (the buyer) ever connect with a salesperson, WE are the one with the advantage because we know almost everything about them (the seller) and they know very little about us.

-Modern Sellers Make Themselves Influencers In the Marketplace
+A Modern Seller Makes Themselves Influencers in the Marketplace

 When you’re trying to sell in a climate where buyers can research your products and services long before talking with you, sellers have to become intentional about what they will encounter during that search.
 You have to be out there where they can see you, hear about you, investigate you until they are satisfied with what you have to offer.
 When you’ve done it well, they will be willing to email or pick up the phone.